-A report of the Audit Committee detailing responsibilities and activities is presented after Directors' Remuneration Report.
+A report of the Audit Committee detailing responsibilities and activities is presented on page 41.

 As referred to above, Patrick Firth will retire from the Board and it is intended that Sharon Parr will replace Patrick as Chairman of the Audit Committee.